RomchyFCC/GitHub-Practice-For-All/README.md

 2. Keep your fork synched!
 You need to create a git clone in your local storage, the step by step guide is available here https://help.github.com/articles/fork-a-repo/

-3. Now open the files in your own editor of choice.
-(SublimeText, Atom, Handlebrackets etc.)
+3. Now open the files in your own text editor of choice.
+You will find the files in "The Website" folder.

 4. Write your name anywhere in the file so it shows up in the webpage!